-2. GROOMING OR ADULT SEXUAL MISCONDUCT
+1. GROOMING OR ADULT SEXUAL MISCONDUCT

-As described above, this inappropriate conduct violates the Code of Conduct with Students policy, and it may, in some circumstances also rise to the level of suspected child abuse.
+As described below, this inappropriate conduct violates the Code of Conduct with Students policy, and it may also rise to the level of suspected child abuse regardless of gender or job title.
 For example, in an attempt to gain trust and confidence, a perpetrator may engage in "grooming" or adult sexual misconduct, that is, physical or non-physical activity directed to the student, the student's parents, or other adults with the purpose of developing a sexual or romantic relationship with the minor.